oketaiwoesther/Customer-Data-Project/README.md

 ### Inference
 Popularity of Subscription Types:

-The Basic subscription type is the most popular, with the highest number of active (non-canceled) subscriptions.
+- The Basic subscription type is the most popular, with the highest number of active (non-canceled) subscriptions.
 This suggests it is the most appealing option for customers, likely due to affordability or meeting essential needs.
 Cancellation Rates Across Subscription Types:

-Premium and Standard subscriptions show a higher proportion of cancellations compared to Basic.
+- Premium and Standard subscriptions show a higher proportion of cancellations compared to Basic.
 This could indicate that customers may find less value in these higher-tier plans or that they may be more price-sensitive at these levels.
 Retention of Basic Subscribers:

-The Basic subscription type not only has the highest number of subscribers but also appears to have a relatively lower cancellation rate.
+- The Basic subscription type not only has the highest number of subscribers but also appears to have a relatively lower cancellation rate.
 This suggests that customers in the Basic tier are more likely to continue their subscriptions, possibly due to affordability or meeting minimal requirements.
 Potential Focus Areas for Improvement:

 Since Premium and Standard plans have a noticeable number of cancellations, there may be an opportunity to improve retention by enhancing features, offering incentives, or adjusting pricing in these tiers.

+Preference for Basic Subscription:

+The Basic subscription type has the highest count of customers, significantly more than both Premium and Standard.
+This indicates that most customers prefer the Basic plan, likely due to factors such as affordability, essential features, or meeting their core needs.
+Lower Adoption of Premium and Standard Subscriptions:

+Premium and Standard subscriptions have similar customer counts, but both are much lower than the Basic subscription.
+This suggests that higher-tier plans are less appealing to the majority of customers, possibly because they do not see enough additional value to justify the higher cost.
+Potential Focus on Basic Plan:

+Given the popularity of the Basic subscription, it may be beneficial for the company to continue enhancing this plan or offering slight upgrades to encourage more customer loyalty and retention.
+Opportunities for Premium and Standard Plans:

+With fewer customers in Premium and Standard plans, there could be opportunities to explore customer feedback and improve these offerings, either by adding more benefits, adjusting pricing, or creating bundled options to make these plans more attractive.

 ### Conclusion
+the data indicates a clear preference among customers for the Basic subscription plan, suggesting that it aligns well with their primary needs, likely due to its affordability or essential feature set.
+Conversely, the Premium and Standard plans, which have similar but significantly lower customer counts, may benefit from enhancements to boost their appeal.
+To drive growth in these higher-tier plans, the company could consider adding value, refining pricing strategies, or offering attractive bundles.
+Focusing on customer feedback could be key to optimizing these plans and ensuring they meet evolving customer expectations.